Predicting injection molding defects with AI

-- Reduce scrap rates for injection molded automotive parts
+- Reduce defect and scrap rates for injection molded automotive parts

 - Mimimize injection molding machine stoppages